 It is anticipated that London’s climate could resemble that of the South of France by 2050 due to climate change.
 European cities are unprepared for these kinds of changes.
 Hard street surfaces accumulate heat, leading to overheating.
 Plants, trees and living walls reduce temperature thanks to a process known as evapotranspiration.
 As the name suggests, this is a combination of plant surface water release (evaporation) and the humidity released from plant cells (transpiration), and it takes place even on the warmest of days.
 The introduction of green areas leads to the reduction of urban heat islands, while natural thermal regulation improves the micro climate of our streets.
 This can also reduce the consumption of electric energy, as there is less need for air conditioning.

 Rainwater collection is part of the design.
 While the rainwater reservoir cannot provide for all of the building’s year-round needs, it helps to irrigate the green wall via a remotely operated hydroponic irrigation system and contributes to reducing water consumption.

-This proposal is not the one man show project.
-It is the result of cooperation in between botanic experts, technologists and further specialist at Biotecture Ltd. This project would never happen without our client and idea initiator “Capital & Counties”.
-We all aimed to pass the environmental message.
-Our intention was to improve quality of our lives through sophisticated & bio diverse urban development.
+The design of this facade was not the work of a single individual.
+It is the result of a collaboration between botanical experts, technologists and additional specialists at Biotecture Ltd. This project would never have happened without our client and the initiator of the idea, Capital & Counties.
+We all aimed to deliver the project’s environmental message.
+Our intention was to improve the quality of Londoners’ lives through sophisticated and biodiverse urban development.

-- over 8 000 plants, 21 different species
+- over 8,000 plants representing 21 different varieties

 - located opposite Covent Garden Station in London